 (B) Technology Absorption

-• Further improvements made in custom-built machines for automatic inspection of components.
+• Continuous improvements in custom-built machines for automatic inspection of components.

-• Additional Automated systems for high-speed measurement and dimensional checks.
+• Ongoing implementation of additional automated systems for high-speed measurement and dimensional verification.

-• Research initiated to improve the performance of resistive alloys.
+• Research activities underway to enhance the performance of resistive alloys.

-• Reduction in internal rejections and external customer complaints.
+• Continued efforts towards reducing internal rejections and minimizing external customer complaints.

-• Development and validation of new processes and process enhancements.
+• Ongoing development, validation, and refinement of new processes and process enhancements.

 iii) In the case of imported technology (imported during the last three years reckoned from the beginning of the financial year) - N. A.